 Easy to prepare vegan banana nut muffins with a delicious maple-cinnamon swirl throughout!
 These tasty muffins are oil- and refined sugar-free and can be gluten-free with the use of certified GF oats.
 Wholesome enough for breakfast yet tasty enough for those times when you crave a sweet treat.

-Hi Friends, I’m hooked on these Banana Walnut Cinnamon Swirl Muffins.
+Hi Friends, I'm hooked on these Banana Nut Cinnamon Swirl Muffins.
 This is one of those recipes that checks all the boxes:

 Nine ingredients, a couple of bowls and utensils, and one muffin pan are all you need.

-So the next time you’ve got some lonely bananas browning on the counter, put them to good use.
-Give these Banana Walnut Cinnamon Swirl Muffins a try, and let me know what you think!
+The next time you've got some spotty bananas hanging out on the kitchen counter, put them to good use.
+Give these Banana Nut Cinnamon Swirl Muffins a try, and let me know what you think!

 For the muffins:

 - 1 ⅔ cups mashed ripe banana (from about 3 large very ripe bananas)